From the Jungles of WW II Bataan, A Story of a Soldier, a Flag, and a Promise Kept

 Summary of Resolve Summary of Resolve Reviews for Resolve An Excerpt from Resolve

-On April 9, 1942, thousands of U.S. soldiers surrendered as the Philippines island of Luzon fell to the Japanese.
-But a few hundred Americans placed their faith in their own hands and headed for the jungles.
+On April 9, 1942, thousands of U.S. soldiers surrendered as the Philippines’ island of Luzon fell to the Japanese.
+A few hundred Americans placed their faith in their own hands and headed for the jungles.

-One of them was twenty-three-year-old Clay Conner Jr., who had never even camped before . . .
+One of them was Clay Conner Jr.—a twenty-three-year-old Army Air Force communications officer who had never even camped before…

-The obstacles to Conner’s survival were as numerous as the enemy soldiers who ultimately put a price on his head: among them malaria, heat, jungle rot, snakes, and mosquitoes.
-Beyond that, the human threats of betrayal, capture, torture, and death.
-And, finally, he had to overcome self-doubt, struggle with the despair of burying comrades, deal with friction among his fellow American soldiers, and find a way to survive.
+The obstacles to Conner’s survival were as steep as the Zimbales Mountains that Conner had to traverse daily: among them, malaria, heat, jungle rot, snakes, and mosquitoes.
+Beyond that, the threat of enemy soldiers who would ultimately put a price on Conner’s head, and local natives and villagers who claimed to be his friends only to later betray him.
+And, finally, he had to overcome his own self doubts, struggle with the despair of having to bury dead comrades, deal with friction among his fellow American soldiers, and survive years passing with little hope of rescue.

-But if conflict reveals character, Conner showed himself to be a man apart.
-Inspired by an unlikely alliance with a tribe of arrow-shooting pygmies, by the words in a dog-eared New Testament, and by a tattered American flag that he vowed to someday triumphantly fly at battalion headquarters, Conner emerged victorious from the jungle—after almost three years.
+But if conflict reveals character, Conner showed himself to be a man of iron will, unbridled boldness, and endless perseverance.
+Inspired by an unlikely alliance with a tribe of arrow-shooting pygmy Negritos, by the words in a dog-eared New Testament, and by a tattered American flag that he vowed to someday triumphantly fly at battalion headquarters, Conner would survive and fight for almost three years.

 Resolve is the story of an unlikely hero who never surrendered to the enemy—and of a soldier who never gave up hope.

 To keep up-to-date, input your email address, and we will contact you on publication

 Please alert me via email when: